-- Don’t like ricotta cheese, replace it with feta, or grated mozzarella cheese.
+- If you don’t like ricotta cheese, try replacing it with feta, or grated mozzarella cheese instead.

 - Add some greens to it – add some spinach to the “gravy” as it cooks to add some freshness to the recipe.

-- Try it with chicken curry instead.
-Find my recipe here.
+- Try it with my homemade chicken curry instead.

 Butter Chicken PoutineCourse: MainCuisine: Indo-CanadianDifficulty: Easy

-This butter chicken poutine is not your traditional poutine.
-It’s crisp french fries covered with ricotta cheese and slathered in homemade creamy butter chicken “gravy”.
+My butter chicken masala poutine is crisp french fries covered with ricotta cheese and slathered in homemade creamy butter chicken “gravy”.

 2 tablespoons vegetable oil for the fries.